Identity Comparison

 -

-The charts are helpful if at the beginning you don't know which identities need comparison, and want to gradually narrow down the details before selecting particular identities.
+The charts are helpful if, at the beginning, you don't know which identities need comparison, and want to gradually narrow down the details before selecting particular identities.
+For example, you can start with a particular country, then select a particular job title within this country, and only then select the identities that you want to compare.

 -